circuitdojo/air-quality-wing-zephyr-demo/README.md

 This repository is contains examples of using the Air Quality Wing with Zephyr.

+## Documentation

+The documentation for this board and these samples is [located here.](https://docs.jaredwolff.com/air-quality-wing/zephyr-examples.html)

 ## Setup

 Here is the minimal amount of steps to get an example working.
 This example is currently only configured for the nRF52 DK.